-Cancelling Student Debt Is Easier Than It Sounds
+Canceling Student Debt Is Easier Than It Sounds

 Sen. Elizabeth Warren, D-Mass., has pledged to cancel up to $50,000 of debt for 95% of student loan borrowers if she is elected president.
 Sen. Bernie Sanders, D-Vt., has proposed an even more generous plan if he's elected.